Legend of the Dragon (TV series)

-Legend of the Dragon is a series produced by BKN International for CBBC consisting of 39 episodes.
-A third season was cancelled, leaving the show on a cliffhanger.
+Legend of the Dragon is a television series produced by BKN International for CBBC lasting 39 episodes.
+The third season of the series was cancelled, leaving the show on a cliffhanger.
+The show follows Ang, The Golden Dragon, as he protects the twelve zodiac temples against his sister, Ling, the Shadow Dragon.

 Synopsis

-The show starts when the previous Golden Dragon has passed on to the afterlife and Ang and Ling Leung, seventeen-year-old fraternal twins, born in the year of the Dragon, are next in line for the Golden Dragon power band and user of its mystical abilities to defend the mortal world from evil.
-Ang has no belief that he will become the Golden Dragon, as Ling is the best fighter at the Dragon dojo.
+The show begins with the passing of the previous Golden Dragon to the afterlife.
+Ang and Ling Leung, seventeen-year-old fraternal twins born in the year of the Dragon, are next in line for the Golden Dragon power band to defend the mortal world from evil.
+Ang does not believe he will become the Golden Dragon, as Ling is the best fighter at the Dragon Dojo.
 Ling is positive that she will become the Golden Dragon.
-However, when Master Chin Ho calls upon the power of the Golden Dragon to choose who will be the next golden Dragon, it chooses Ang.
-Humiliated and furious, Ling storms out of the temple and is tempted by the ultimate dark and evil power of the shadow Dragon.
-From then on, Ang is forced to fight his own twin sister.
+However, when Master Chin Ho calls upon the power of the Golden Dragon to choose who will be the next Golden Dragon, it chooses Ang.
+Humiliated and furious, Ling storms out of the temple and is tempted by the dark and evil power of the Shadow Dragon.
+From then on, Ang is forced to fight his twin sister.

-In episode twenty-six,"Double Dragon", Ling is overtaken by even greater shadow magic by the revived Emperor of the Darkest Yin, who orders her to win the mystical power-band of the Golden Dragon from Ang.
-However, Master Chin reveals to Ling that the only way for her to rightfully claim the power-band is to kill him.
-Horrified, Ling fully breaks free of the darkness that has overwhelmed her so long, as she cannot end her own twin brother.
-Impressed, Chin says how it was all a test for Ling to follow her true path.
-He explains that, as Ang's twin sister, she can now become a Golden Dragon herself.
-Chin merging both the positive and negative energies of the Golden Dragon power-band and the Shadow Dragon band bestows even greater Dragon firepower onto Ang and Ling as double/twin Golden Dragons; and are now twice as strong when they work together as one.
+In the series 1 finale "Double Double", Ling is overtaken by an even greater shadow magic via the revived Emperor of the Darkest Yin, who orders her to win the mystical powerband of the Golden Dragon.
+However, Master Chin reveals to Ling that the only way for her to rightfully claim the powerband is to kill Ang.
+Horrified, Ling breaks free of the darkness that has overwhelmed her for so long, as she cannot kill her twin.
+Impressed, Chin reveals that it was all a test for Ling, allowing her to follow her true path.
+He explains, as Ang's twin sister, she can now become a Golden Dragon as well.
+Chin merging both the positive and negative energies of the Golden Dragon powerband and the Shadow Dragon band bestows even greater dragon firepower onto Ang and Ling as twin Golden Dragons; and are now twice as strong when they work together as one.